What will I learn?

 Four GCSEs including Maths and English at grade D/3 or above or Level 1 qualification.

-If you wish to pursue a Riding Pathway, we will need to see and assess your riding via a video you submit to us.
-We will use this to confirm the most appropriate pathway for you.
+If you wish to pursue a Riding Pathway, we will need to see and assess your riding via a video you submit to us, which we will us to confirm the most appropriate pathway for you.

 What can I study next?